danreuben/markdown-jam/markdown_jam.md

 Large wall sconces flank faded taspestries along the West wall.
 Each tapestry depicts a god figure in discinct themes of action, horror, and romance.
 Deep grooves cut into the tile floor arc out from the South wall where a skeleton is found clutching a piece of gold leafed parchment.
 An obsidian door with a pearl handle is set into the East wall.

 - Stairs to the North decend into room 1.
-- Simple door to the East leading into room 2.
+- Door to the East leading into room 2.
 - Secret door to the South that can only be opened from the opposite side.

 ## 2 - Reception